simonw/til/twitter/export-edit-twitter-spaces.md

 So I hit export, waited 24 hours and downloaded my 900MB archive zip file.

-Within the zip file was a `spaces_media/` folder containig a 49.8MB `space-1ypKdEXvkMLGW_0.ts` audio recording.
+Within the zip file was a `spaces_media/` folder containing a 49.8MB `space-1ypKdEXvkMLGW_0.ts` audio recording.

 ## Converting that to mp3